-Deferred tax assets / (liabilities) are the temporary differences arising between the tax bases of assets and liabilities and their carrying amounts under Solvency II.
-Deferred income tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the balance sheet date and that are expected to apply when the related deferred tax asset is realised, or the deferred tax liability is settled.
+Deferred tax assets / (liabilities) are the temporary differences arising between the tax bases of assets and liabilities and their carrying amounts under Irish GAAP.
+Deferred tax assets / (liabilities) also arise on differences between the valuations of assets and liabilities measured on an Irish GAAP basis and on the Solvency II basis.
+Deferred tax is determined using tax rates (and laws) that have been enacted or substantively enacted by the balance sheet date and that are expected to apply when the related deferred tax asset is realised, or the deferred tax liability is settled.